 What does domestic travel mean?
-You are about to find our in a variety of ways, including examples and types to help you understand the difference between domestic and international trips.
+You are about to find out in a variety of ways, including examples and types, to help you understand the difference between domestic and international trips.

 Traveling domestically is what many people do to get from one place to another.
 The definition is any journey that doesn’t cross an international border or any trip within a country that does not include traveling outside its borders.

-If you’re worried about getting lost in the big scary world of adventure then this might just be what’s right for you.
+If you’re worried about getting lost in the big world of adventure, then this might be what’s right for you.
 You’ll have plenty of time to get your bearings while visiting what some would call the “greater metro area.”

 - Domestic Travel Meaning & Definition

 - So, what’s the difference between domestic and international flights?